Arjun Singh (West Bengal politician): Political career

 Arjun Singh started his political journey by winning Bhatpara Municipality Election as councillor from Indian National Congress in 1995.

 He later joined Trinamool Congress and contested state assembly election in 2001 as a Trinamool Congress candidate.
 He defeated his nearest candidate Ramprasad Kundu of CPI(M) and moved for the first time to state assembly.
 He has served Bhatpara Assembly since 2001.

-Arjun Singh was also a candidate of All India Trinamool Congress from Barrackpore (Lok Sabha constituency) in the 2004 General Elections. but he lost to Tarit Baran Topdar of the Communist Party of India (Marxist).
+Arjun Singh was also a candidate of Trinamool Congress from Barrackpore (Lok Sabha constituency) in the 2004 General Elections but he lost to Tarit Baran Topdar of the Communist Party of India (Marxist).

 He won his Bhatpara assembly seat consecutive four times since 2001 as Trinamool Congress candidate.
 Singh was the president of "Hindi wing" of Trinamool Congress.
-He was also the "State Incharge" of Uttar Pradesh, Bihar, Jharkhand, Punjab of Trinamool Congress, and is also the Chairman of Bhatpara municipality.
+He was also the "State Incharge" of Uttar Pradesh, Bihar, Jharkhand, Punjab of Trinamool Congress, and also the chairman of Bhatpara municipality.

 In March 2019, Singh joined Bharatiya Janata Party (BJP) and contested the 2019 Lok Sabha election from Barrackpore Parliamentary seat as a BJP candidate and won.

 In May 2022, he raised the issue of closure of jute-mills in Barrackpore and after it he met Piyush Goyal, Textile Minister of India to solve the issue.
-According to him, the outcome of the meeting was not satisfiable as he expected.
+According to him, the outcome of the meeting was not satisfactory as he expected.
 Following this he rejoined Trinamool Congress on 22 May.

+On 15 March 2024, Singh again joined BJP as Trinamool Congress did not give him a ticket to Lok Sabha election.